mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    1. Select the **deploy** stage of your latest commit.
    1. Run **deploy-infra**.
 This will deploy the infrastructure, Kubernetes, ArgoCD, together with the configuration you specified.
 The deployment process takes about 45-60 minutes to complete.
 1. Following successful deployment, you can download the artifacts from the **Build > Artifacts** page.
 (When you run a deploy job, it will save some artifacts.)
-   1. Select **deploy-infra**, and explore its contents.
+   1. Browse **deploy-infra**, and explore its contents.
    1. Go to **ansible > k8s-deploy**.
    1. You will find the following artifacts:
       1. `inventory`: used for Terraform
       1. `oidc-kubeconfig`: the kubeconfig of the Kubernetes environment just deployed
       1. `sshkey`
-1. Download the `kubeconfig` artifact, and save it locally.
+1. Download the `oidc-kubeconfig` artifact, and save it locally.
 You will be able to access it via VPN.

 #### Mojaloop Switch: Post-deployment verification

 ##### Configure Kubernetes access

-1. Install an OIDC plugin, such as `kubelogin`. `kubelogin` is a client-side authentication helper for Kubernetes that enables you to authenticate to a Kubernetes cluster using OIDC (OpenID Connect).
+1. Install an OIDC plugin, such as [kubelogin](https://github.com/int128/kubelogin). `kubelogin` is a client-side authentication helper for Kubernetes that enables you to authenticate to a Kubernetes cluster using OIDC (OpenID Connect).

-   With Homebrew (macOS): `brew install int128/kubelogin/kubelogin`

-   Or download from GitHub: [https://github.com/int128/kubelogin](https://github.com/int128/kubelogin)

 1. Set kubeconfig: